From Observation to Causation

 Consider a concrete example from the Indirect Object Identification (IOI) task:

-- Corrupted: "When Mary and John went to the store, Mary gave a drink to ___" -- the model predicts John (Mary became the repeated subject, so John is now the indirect object)
+- Corrupted: “When Mary and John went to the store, Mary gave a drink to ___.”
+The model predicts John, now the indirect object.

-Activation Patching: Also called causal mediation analysis or interchange intervention, activation patching replaces the activation of a specific model component in one run with the corresponding activation from a different run, while keeping all other components unchanged: .
-The change in output measures the causal effect of component on the model's behavior for this input pair.
+Activation Patching: Activation patching replaces activation in one run with the corresponding value from another: .
+The model then recomputes all downstream activations.
+The change measures the effect of that particular replacement for this input pair.

 What makes a good clean/corrupted pair?
 The two prompts should differ in exactly one semantically meaningful way: